seanyboy271/CovidHacksProject/README.md

  In terminal 3:
     - Navigate to CovidHacks/Web/covid_simulation/node_modules/cors-anywhere
     - node server.js
-    - NOTE: You will need to have node.js installed for this to work
+    - NOTE: You will need to have node.js installed for this to work\

+Important Files: